c0rdeiro/pacaward/README.md

 #### 2nd.
 User is on the home screen, clicks on an offer and it is expanded, showing detailed information and a location preview.

+## Personas
+User - every user must have an account and has access to all functionalities.

 ## Work plan
 ![WorkPlan](https://raw.githubusercontent.com/c0rdeiro/pacaward/master/Deliverables/Attachments/workplanv2.jpg)